A module wrapper for os.path

 You may also always download the source distribution (zip/tarball), extract it, and run python setup.py to install it.

-To install an in-development version, use the Github links to clone or download a snapshot of the latest code.
-Alternatively, if you have git installed, you may be able to use pip or easy_install to install directly from the repository:
+To install a development version, use the Github links to clone or download a snapshot of the latest code.
+Alternatively, if you have git installed, you may be able to use pip to install directly from the repository:

 pip install git+https://github.com/jaraco/path.py.git